3 Steps for Prioritizing Digital Accessibility in 2023

 Get everyone on board

-Break the project into manageable parts and delegate tasks if you’ll be tackling accessibility in-house.
+Encouraging a company-wide culture of accessibility is the best way to prioritize accessibility.
+Upper management can promote the importance of accessibility and make sure all departments are prioritizing accessibility.
+Break the project into manageable pieces and delegate tasks if you’ll be tackling accessibility in-house.
 Many organizations find that making each content creator responsible for making their own content accessible is the easiest way to become and stay compliant.

 Once you know who will be involved, make a plan to tackle all your inaccessible resources piece by piece.